 Very good question.
 If I’m not on a plane, which happens very often, I wake up at 6am and go for a run.
 I’m fortunate to live in Florida, which is warm and sunny most of the year!
 Then I come home, I make myself my little shot of energy, which is my home-made double Cappuccino!
 I do need it and enjoy it in the morning 🙂

 Then I start going through my stash of newspapers as well as the online sites which I am a subscriber of.
-I am a total news junkie!
-I love to know about everything and since I am in different industries and enterprises (products, sports, beauty, trends, politics..)
+I am a total news junkie who loves to know about everything!
+Since I am in different industries and enterprises (products, sports, beauty, trends, politics..)
 I need to keep myself informed at all time.

 That’s my ritual and I love it.
 Then I can move on with my day.